dtiarks/image-search/README.md

 ## Text-image similarity with CLIP

 One of the most popular models for learning visual concepts from natural language was created by OpenAI researchers and is called CLIP (Contrastive Language–Image Pre-training).
-The key idea is to learn common reprensentations by training two transformer-based encoder models on a large dataset of image-text pairs.
-The contrastive pre-training combined with the scaled up dataset results in a strong represenetation ability of both models.
+The key idea is to learn common representations by training two transformer-based encoder models on a large dataset of image-text pairs.
+The contrastive pre-training combined with the scaled up dataset results in a strong representation ability of both models.

 ![Pretraining](https://images.openai.com/blob/fbc4f633-9ad4-4dc2-bd94-0b6f1feee22f/overview-a.svg)